pevargas/Computer-Graphics/README.md

 Folders
 -------
 ###img/
-Holds all the textures used
+Holds all the textures used.
+I do not own the rights for any of these textures.
+Textures found on Google.
  * barn-roof.bmp
  * barn-side.bmp
  * concrete.bmp